-St. Tola Irish Goat Cheese is known as one of the premium artisan products in Ireland.
-It is the finest, gourmet goats cheese and has been hand-made in the townland of Inagh just south of the Burren in County Clare since the early 1980s.
+St Tola Goat Cheese is known as one of the premium artisan products in Ireland.
+It is the finest courmet goats cheese and ahs been hand make in Inagh just south of the Burren in County Clare since 1978.

-The cheeses were originally made by Meg and Derrick Gordon who developed the fine quality of the cheese and helped establish a gourmet cottage industry in a rural area.
-In the late nineties, they were keen to retire and the business was taken over by their neighbour Siobhan Ni Ghairbhith in 1999.
+The cheeses were originally made by Meg and Derrick Gordon who developed the fine quality of the cheeses and helped establisha gourmet cottage industry in a rural area.
+In the late 90s they were keen to retire and the business was taken over by their neighbour Siobhan Ni Ghairbhith in 1999.

-Over time Siobhán and her dedicated team have made significant developments to the family farm.
-Siobhán has developed the business from a local industry to an internationally recognised brand.
-Our cheese is still hand made in small batches however as the artisanal quality of our cheese is paramount.
+Over time, Siobhan and her dedicated team have made significant developments to the family far.
+Siobhan has taken the business from a local industry to an internationally recognised brand.
+Our cheese is still hand make in small batches hoever as the artisinal quality of our cheese in paramount.

-St. Tola Irish Goat Cheese is made by Inagh Farmhouse Cheese Ltd. and is a member of CÁIS (The Irish Farmhouse Cheesemakers Association) and the Slow Food movement.
-We are also part of the Burren Food Trail and are just a few miles from the Wild Atlantic Way
+St Tola Irish Goat Cheese is made by inagh Farmhouse Cheese ltd and is a member of of CAISand the Slow Food Movement.
+We are also part of the Burren Food Trail and and are just a few miles from the Wild Atlantic Way.

-The farm receives French students every year from February to October from ESA College in Angers and Purpan INP in Toulouse.
+The farm receives French students every year from ESA College in Anger and Purpan INP in Toulouse.

-St. Tola has been supported by Bord Bia, Department of Agriculture, Fisheries and Food, Clare County Enterprise Board, Teagasc, Limerick Institute of Technology (Research & Development) and LEADER - National Rural Network.
+St Tola has been supported by Bord Bia, Department of Agriculture, Fisheries and Food, Clare County Enterprise Board, Limerick Instiutute of Technology and LEADER - National Rural Network.